A precise determination of the top-quark pole mass: Top-quark pair production at the hadron colliders and the determination of top-quark pole mass

-The setting of the factorization scale $\mu_f$ is a separate, important issue; however, a possible determination can be based on light-front holographic QCD~\cite{Brodsky:2014yha}.
+The setting of the factorization scale $\mu_f$ is a separate, important issue~\footnote{We have found that the factorization scale dependence is suppressed after applying the PMC~\cite{Wang:2014sua, Wang:2016wgw}; this can be explained by the fact that the pQCD series behaves much better after applying the PMC.}; however, a possible determination can be based on the light-front holographic QCD~\cite{Brodsky:2014yha}.
 It determines a scale $Q_0$ at the interface between nonpertubative and perturbative QCD.
 In the analysis given here, we will take $\mu_f=m_t$.

 We present the NNLO top-quark pair production cross-section at the hadronic colliders Tevatron and LHC for both conventional and PMC scale settings in Table~\ref{TevLHCtotcs}, where three typical initial renormalization scales are adopted.
 The results shown in Table~\ref{TevLHCtotcs} show that if one uses conventional scale-setting, the renormalization scale dependence of the NNLO cross-section is still about $6\% - 7\%$ for $\mu_r\in[m_t/2, 2m_t]$.
-If one analyzes the pQCD series in detail, one finds that the dependence of the NNLO cross-section on the guess of the initial scale using conventional scale-setting is due to cancelations among different orders, and the scale dependence of each perturbative term is rather large~\cite{Wang:2015lna}.
-Thus computing a finite number of additional higher-order terms does not eliminate the dependence on the choice of the initial renormalization scale, especially when the detailed dependence on the scales at each order is also important.
+If one analyzes the pQCD series in detail, one finds that the dependence of the NNLO cross-section on the guess of the renormalization scale using conventional scale-setting is due to cancelations among different orders, and the renormalization scale dependence of each perturbative term is rather large~\cite{Wang:2015lna}.
+Thus computing a finite number of additional higher-order terms could soften the renormalization scale dependence for the total cross-section to a certain degree, but it does not eliminate the dependence on the choice of the initial renormalization scale, especially when the detailed dependence on the renormalization scales at each order is also important.